delabassee/odl2021-lab/lab7-record.md

 ## Wrap-up

-In this exercise, you have used **records**, a new feature that enables to easily create immutable data aggregates.
-The record feature went through 2 preview rounds (Java 14 & Java 15) and are slated to be made final and permanent in Java 16.
+In this exercise, you have used **Records**, a new feature for the easy creation of immutable data aggregates.
+The Record feature went through 2 preview rounds (Java 14 & Java 15) and was made made final and permanent in Java 16.

-For more details on records, please check the following resources.
+For more details on Records, please check the following resources.

 * [JEP 395: Records](https://openjdk.java.net/jeps/395)
 * [Java Feature Spotlight: Records](https://inside.java/2020/02/04/spotlightrecords/)